neilkichler/cuinterval/README.md

 ### Build Requirements
 We use C++20, CMake v3.25.2+, Ninja (optional), and a recent C++ (`GCC 13+`, `Clang 17+`) and CUDA (`12.5.1+`) compiler.

+Other configurations might work but are not tested.

 #### Ubuntu
 ```bash
 apt install cmake gcc ninja-build